bencao/terminal-clock/README.md

 The good news is that, for Node.js we can also achieve that experience!
 Let’s see how we can make it.

-The tool we are going to use is called [pkg  -  npm](https://www.npmjs.com/package/pkg).
+The tool we are going to use is called [pkg](https://www.npmjs.com/package/pkg).
 We can install it by:

 ```bash
 npm install -g pkg